MLAPrince/Personal-Password-Manger-Using-React/README.md

 - [Framer Motion](https://www.framer.com/motion/) - A production-ready motion library for React.
 - [React Router](https://reactrouter.com/) - A standard library for routing in React.
 - [Vite](https://vitejs.dev/) - A fast build tool and development server for modern web projects.

+## License

+This project is open source and available under the [MIT License](LICENSE).

+---

+*Made with ❤️ by MLA using React, FramerMotion and Vite.*